 2. The World’s Longest Free-standing Jail Cell

 Located within the Ohio State Reformatory this jail cell contains 600 different cells for its inmates.
-Not only can you walk along side the long free-standing jail cell you also have the option of entering one of these supposedly haunted rooms. free-standing jail cell you also have the option of entering one of these supposedly haunted rooms.
+Not only can you walk alongside the free-standing jail cell you also have the option of entering one of these supposedly haunted rooms and for the very brave (or crazy) spending the night in this haunted attraction.
+Guided and self-guided tours are available.

 Address: 100 Reformatory Rd, Mansfield, OH 44905